swcarpentry/training-course/_submissions/round-02/2/2012-11-19-lets-take-a-look-at-ourselves.md

 1. Students work in pairs
 2. Identify strong students who are bored and pair them with struggling students
-3. You may have to leave students who aren&#8217;t prepared behind
+3. You may have to leave students who aren't prepared behind
 4. Make sure less experienced student is the one at the keyboard
 5. Get people to attend in pairs/teams
 6. Spaces that encourage collaboration rather than lecture are beneficial (small tables with groups, not theatre style seating)
-7. When teaching in pairs have the person not teaching watch the room and signal the person teaching if/when they&#8217;re going too fast (often) or too slow (rarely)
+7. When teaching in pairs have the person not teaching watch the room and signal the person teaching if/when they're going too fast (often) or too slow (rarely)
 8. Can use etherpads in SWC workshops (contact Greg)

 **General Teaching Notes:**

 1. Talk of 3-10 minutes and then have a small exercise
-2. No one will ever be more motivated that you are (don&#8217;t be bored by the material you&#8217;re presenting)
+2. No one will ever be more motivated that you are (don't be bored by the material you're presenting)
 3. Self-efficacy: if people believe they are going to succeed they will learn/do better
 4. Stereo type threat: reminding people of sterotypes about ability makes everyone perform worse
 5. Avoid saying things are easy because this is demoralizing for students who are struggling.